Maulein/Compact-Spanner/README.md

 # Compact-Spanner
 **Generating compact k-spanners**

+MIT License

 Copyright (c) 2022 Maulein
+This code is part of our work titled “Scalable algorithms for compact spanners on real-world graphs"

 This work is adapted from the work done under project "Theoretically Efficient Parallel Graph Algorithms Can Be Fast and Scalable", presented at Symposium on Parallelism